shwezin-coder/food_delivery/readme.txt

         - current password is correct
         - new password and confirm password must be same
 - User Profile
+    Validation
+        - allow to update information like name, phone number and address except Email
 - Logout
+        - can log out and destroy session
 - Manage Users by admin
     Create
         Validation